 Solution Group in Italy ties planting to client spend, turning every 5,000 euros into 100 trees, and has planted over 130,000 trees since 2021 while strengthening relationships with clients like L’Oreal and Henkel.

-Three different triggers, one model.
-A product gift, a campaign game, and a spend-based threshold, each producing a real, reportable forest.
+Different triggers, one model.
+A product gift, a campaign game, a spend threshold, an order, and an event, each producing a real, reportable forest.

 Which model fits your business?